 States offering diploma privilege will waive the bar exam requirement for a period.
 Law school graduates in those states can practice law in limited circumstances right now.

 Four states have authorized diploma privilege.
+(Update: As of September 24, the District of Columbia adopted diploma privilege as well, albeit with restrictions).
 No other state appears eager to do so soon.
 What’s odd is that many law school graduates could also obtain a license to limited practice right now under legal intern programs.

 Getting recent graduates practicing with legal intern licenses